Welcome to OSX, Evergreen Edition

 For email, I've tried a bunch over the years.
 None are ever as good as straight up webmail.
 That said, all of my email is through Google Mail.
 If you have a work Exchange server or something, I can understand why you would want a local native client.
 I just don't have a recommendation for you.
 Lately I've been using Mimestream as a native mail client because it has good integration with gmail, and the least-awful dark mode I've seen.

-I have access to somewhere between half a dozen and a dozen google calendars, and coordinating them can be a real pain.
-I really like Cron.
+I have access to more than a dozen google calendars, and coordinating them can be a real pain.
+I really like Notion Calendar (formerly: "Cron").

 I have used LibreOffice for office documents (word, excel, etc), but the modern apps from Microsoft aren't half bad.
 Whatever you do, don't use OpenOffice!